Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![The Add a backend pane has the previously specified values set.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image213-e.png "Add a backend pane")

-79. Select **Add a backend** again, and add another backend host to the pool.
+79. Select **Add a backend** again and add another backend host to the pool.
 Create it similar to before, but with the following settings:

     - **Backend host type**: Custom host